-5.5.8 Make Unconfigured Good, Make JBOD, and Enable Security on JBOD
+5.5.6.2 Make Unconfigured Good

 When you power down a controller and insert a new physical drive, if the inserted drive does not contain valid DDF metadata, the drive status is listed as JBOD (Just a Bunch of Disks) when you power the system again.
 When you power down a controller and insert a new physical drive, if the drive contains valid DDF metadata, its drive state is Unconfigured Good.
 A new drive in the JBOD drive state is exposed to the host operating system as a stand-alone drive.
 You cannot use JBOD drives to create a RAID configuration, because they do not have valid DDF records.
 First, the drives must be converted to an Unconfigured Good state.